ThalisAntunesDaSilva/ThalisAntunesDaSilva/README.md

 ## Academic of Software Engineering at Universidade Federal do Pampa.

-I like back end, passionate about front end and interface design.
+Passionate about front end and interface design.
 Java my first and React my lover!

 🧠 I believe that there are no barriers for anyone, the word 'focus' is the basis of my achievements.